-The purpose of the fund is to reduce barriers faced by disabled people by covering disability related costs which non-disabled candidates do not face.
+The purpose of the Fund is to reduce cost barriers faced by disabled people by covering disability related costs which non-disabled candidates do not face.
 The Fund covers both seeking selection to be a candidate, and campaigning as a candidate.